 "What would happen if you turned the shoe around?"

-If you step in and help, verbalize your actions so children can hear your problem-solving process.
+Remember to always allow children time to complete tasks.
+If you step in and help, verbalize and model your actions so children can hear and see your problem-solving process.

 Feel free to share your ideas with me, and I will add them to this post.

 Author of: The BIG Book of Open-Ended Questions to Intentionally Support Young Children in Learning: Topics for Preschool thru 1st Grade

 Angela Russ-Ayon is a mom-preneur, children’s author, interactive trainer on the subject of early childhood, and an award-winning artist/producer of music for young children.
 She presents educational strategies to child care providers, parents, and educators nationwide for AEYCs, R & Rs, child care agencies, and the like.
 She is a member of the Recording Academy and is the sole owner of Russ InVision Company.
 For more information on Angela, her workshops, keynotes, and accomplishments, you are welcome to visit www.abridgeclub.com. © 2021, Russ InVision.
 All rights reserved.

 Find out more about Angela Russ-Ayon and her affordable interactive keynote and workshop presentations coast-to-coast on the subjects of early childhood development, STEM (science and math), open-ended questions, and creative engagement.
 Visit her training page.

 AbridgeClub.com offers fun music and movement songs and physical activities for distance learning, virtual classes, webinars, childcare facilities, after-school programs, homeschooling, preschools, daycare centers, kindergarten classes, or rainy-day recesses.